ReinierMaas/PathTracer/README.md

 Because the `NEE` is scaled down we don't have to discard the rays that hit a lightsource after a diffuse bounce.
 This reduces the overall variance.

+## Many Lights
+Many Lights estimates all lightsources by randomly sampling one lightsource.
+The light recieved from this single lightsource is divided by the chance that the lightsource got sampled.
+This way we added another Monte Carlo Intergral to our path tracer making generating of frames faster.
+Eventually all lightsources will be sampled and the image converges to the correct solution.

 ## Russian Roulette
 `Russian Roulette` comes into play when doing multiple bounces.
 Each consecutive bounce reduces the transport of the ray.